rodrigoelias/ModernHttpClient/README.md

 This fork exposes the NativeAndInexorablyUnsecureMessageHandler for Android [OkHttp].

 If the name is not clear enough: This MessageHandler must NEVER be used in production.
+This handler was created for debugging purposes and will nullify your application's transport security if ever used with real data.

+## Usage

 ```cs
 var httpClient = new HttpClient(new NativeAndInexorablyUnsecureMessageHandler());